Rural Nicaraguan countryside

 We partner with the Nicaragua district to serve through construction, teaching, worship, and children’s ministry — shoulder to shoulder with local believers.

-The District Bible Institute is our primary focus
+The Southern Nicaragua District Center is our primary focus

 Primary